In Feng Shui, the Bedroom is the most important room in the home. You spend at least 8 hours a day.

 - Feng Shui Bedroom Mirror: Do not have mirrors that reflect the sleeping body.
 The mirror affects the quality of sleep.

 - Bathroom: Energy is drained away with the outflow of water.
-This happens in the toilet bowl, sink, bathtub etc. This can be minimised by keeping the toilet seat closed and the bathroom door shut.
+This happens in the toilet bowl, sink, bathtub, etc. This can be minimised by keeping the toilet seat closed and the bathroom door shut.

-- An extractor fan is essential to keep the humidity of the bathroom low.
+- An Extractor Fan is essential to keep the humidity of the bathroom low.
 The high humidity in the bathroom is an ideal breeding ground for fungus and mould.

 - Electrical appliances: Modern day living involve a plethora of electronic devices.
 These electro-magnetic waves can disrupt the sleep.
 There are other rooms where these devices like TVs, computers, tablets, video games, smart phones etc can be used.
 Electric blankets should be switched off when sleeping.

-- Shoes and outdoor clothing: Shoes should not be worn in the bedroom.
+- Shoes and Outdoor Clothing: Shoes should not be worn in the bedroom.
 You do not want the dirt and the negative energy being taken to the bedroom where you sleep.

 - Clutter: Keep it tidy.
 Clear all clutter from the floor.
 It can be a safety issue as it could be a trip hazard.
-This clutter should be tidied up and stored away on cupboards or drawers.
+This clutter should be tidied up and stored away in cupboards or drawers.

 - Plants and Flowers: Plants produce abundant yang energy.
 Cut Flowers are essentially yin as they are in the process of dying.

 - Flowers and plants: When they are in the bedroom, flowers and plants are known to suppress the romance luck of the single person.
 They can also cause acrimonious feelings and even unfaithfulness between a couple.